 Specify Computed Columns in a Table

-A computed column is a virtual column that is not physically stored in the table, unless the column is marked PERSISTED.
+A computed column is a virtual column that isn't physically stored in the table, unless the column is marked PERSISTED.
 A computed column expression can use data from other columns to calculate a value for the column to which it belongs.
-You can specify an expression for a computed column in SQL Server by using SQL Server Management Studio or Transact-SQL.
+You can specify an expression for a computed column in SQL Server by using SQL Server Management Studio (SSMS) or Transact-SQL (T-SQL).

 Limitations and Restrictions

-- A computed column cannot be the target of an INSERT or UPDATE statement.
+- A computed column can't be the target of an INSERT or UPDATE statement.

-SET QUOTED_IDENTIFIERmust be ON when you are creating or changing indexes on computed columns or indexed views.
+SET QUOTED_IDENTIFIERmust be ON when you're creating or changing indexes on computed columns or indexed views.
 For more information, see SET QUOTED_IDENTIFIER (Transact-SQL).

 Requires ALTER permission on the table.